-For great views of Graz, head up to the Schlossberg (Castle hill) right above the historic city center.
+For great views of Graz, head up to the Schlossberg (Castle hill) right above the historic city centre.
 The Schlossbergbahn funicular railway has transported people up to the site of a former castle since 1894.
 The funicular railway is a great way to visit the famous clock tower.
-Schlossberg, at 473 m / 1552 feet above sea level, offers a large public park, museum, cafés, and restaurants.
+At 473 m / 1552 feet above sea level, Schlossberg offers a large public park, museum, cafés, and restaurants.

 For more info: Schlossbergbahn